zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/introduction/introduction.md

 * An Oracle Free or Paid Cloud Account
 *	Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment
-*	Completion of the [Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop, Lab 1 to Lab4.<br>(Labs 5 to 7 are not required for the APM workshop.)
+*	Completion of the [Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop, Lab 1 to Lab 4.<br>(Labs 5 to 7 are not required for the APM workshop.)